 Professor of Music

-Director of the Center for Fine and Performing Arts
+Interim Chair of the Department of Fine and Performing Arts

 Eric Wallack has been teaching Owens since 1990.
 He teaches courses in both art and music, specifically Art History for art majors, as well as courses in the appreciation and performance of jazz and popular music.
 Wallack regularly records and performs original music ranging from American roots to improvised jazz and avant garde.

 Denise Grupp-Verbon, Viewpoint Productions/Intern Site

 101.5 The River